 Our work at NYC Play Streets

-Play streets are a long-standing tradition in New York City where streets are closed to traffic for play, usually during summer when school is closed.
-We began working at play streets in 2013, and their number appeared to be growing, thanks to support from the city’s health department and work by Transportation Alternatives.
-However in recent years, we’ve witnessed the closing of many play streets in favor of more structured and controlled environments, a pattern noted by others as well.
-We’ve also observed that children appear to be spending more of their free time at home in front of screens.
-In 2020, we plan to increase our support to play streets that are bucking this trend.
-We believe that city children need space for unstructured, spontaneous, voluntary play.
-We also believe that creative use of NYC streets can play a role in supporting underserved neighborhoods and at-risk NYC kids.
+Play Streets NYC Play streets are a long-standing tradition in New York City where streets are closed to traffic for play, usually during summer when school is closed.
+We began working at play streets in 2013, when their number appeared to be growing, thanks to support from the city’s health department and work by Transportation Alternatives.
+However in the ensuing years, we witnessed the closing of many play streets in favor of more structured and controlled environments for kids—a pattern noted by others as well.
+We also heard that it was safer to keep children indoors at home, despite the fact that they inevitably spent more time in front of screens.

 Got a play street in your neighborhood?
 Let's work together.